 If you turn enough corners, you will quickly lose your sense of direction.
 I like to take handheld 2-way radios and give one to travel guest(s).
 Some guests want to wander out of sight for either a restroom break, get a glimpse around the corner, and photographers love extra shots everywhere.
-If entering the wilderness alone, a compass & map and/or a GPS device is recommended.
+If entering the wilderness alone, a compass & map and/or a GPS mobile app is recommended.
 Remember, the wilderness is 167 square kilometers (65 square miles) of badlands.

 Salty and sweet snacks are great while out walking.
 I like to pack jelly beans and snack bars.
 If needed, in worst case scenarios, I have an electrolyte gel.

 Don’t forget your camera!
 Travel guests have high-end equipment and gear that I help carry.
-Some, take photos with their cell phone or simply take in moments.
+Some, take photos with their cell phone or you can simply take in the moment.

 Have a wonderful time in the Bisti!